Upward-Spiral-Science/Syllabus/README.md

   2. significance
   3. feasibility
   4. innovation
+2. background
-2. determining the degree to which the answer is known,
+  1. determining the degree to which the answer is known,
-  3. background
-3. assessing the degree to which (or probability) existing data is sufficient to obtain a satisfactory answer,
+  2. assessing the degree to which (or probability) existing data is sufficient to obtain a satisfactory answer,
+  3. what tools currently exist that we could use to find the answer (go deep and old skool)
+2. **experimental design**
+  1. which data would yield the most clear answer to the question?
+  2. what is the the minimal sample size needed to obtain a sufficient p-value
+  3. what is the least expensive way of obtaining such a dataset (eg, maybe one exists already?)
-4. exploring the data set,
+4. **"exploratory" data analysis**
   5. how many feaures? what kind?
   6. how many samples? are they supposedly "independent?
   7. how many NaNs/Infs?